AhmedMohamedGab/My-Portfolio/README.md

-Hello guy!
+Hello guys!
-I'm Ahmed Gaballah, a software engineer.
+I'm Ahmed Gaballah, a software engineer passionate about Full-Stack development.

-This is my potfolio.
-It shows almost everything about me, a summary about me, my skills, education, projects, and certifications.
+Welcome to my potfolio.
+It shows everything about me:

+- Summary
+- Skills
+- Education
+- Projects
+- Courses and Certifications
+- Contact me

 You can take the template with pleasure ☺️